 What Should Young Athletes Eat?

 Brian Grasso provides some suggestions on appropriate nutrition for young athletes.
 The article reflects Brian's findings in North America, but his suggestions apply to all young athletes

 The article reflects Brian's findings in North America, but his suggestions apply to all young athletes.
 I recently presented several seminars for the Olympic Development Soccer Program in Illinois.
 The basic topic was youth athlete development and appropriate guidelines for conditioning and exercise selection.
-The audience consisted primarily of parents of young soccer players with a few coaches spattered throughout the room as well.
+The audience consisted primarily of parents of young soccer players with a few coaches scattered throughout the room as well.
 As is generally the case, the topic of nutrition came up and I was asked to provide three suggestions for parents insofar as their children and appropriate nutrition.
 Here were my ideas.

 Suggestion Number One - Consume whole foods

 The highly commercialised industry of food and food production has made mealtime a quick and easy affair for North American families.
 Fluorescent coloured 'food' can be emptied out of a decorative box and prepared by just adding water.
 Within minutes, the whole family can be 'wolfing down' (as my Mom calls it) a hot, colourful and tasty meal.
 Of course, it is lacking adequate nutrition and full of preservatives, artificial flavours as well as various other kinds of harmful chemicals.
 But it tastes good!

 Over the past several decades, North Americans have gone farther away from consuming whole, natural foods and more towards the quick and easy conveniences of modern food preparation.
 This has had a devastating impact on the health of our society and will have an even greater impact in the years and generations to come.
 Even the medical community within North America, which is perhaps the largest promoter of consuming over processed foods, have recently offered the suggestion that a large percentage of the illnesses we all face may stem from a lifetime of inappropriate and unhealthy nutritional practices.